igemuoftATG/wiki2016/src/markdown/HP-Silver.md

 Our techno-moral scenario is a creative piece consisting of Diary Entries of an artisanal miner in Kenya who discovers the gold biosensor through conversations overheard by a nearby mining company.

+### Malaria Interviews

+Our team member Shivali Barot was able to travel to Baltimore, Maryland to meet parasitologist and the first-user of an RDT, Dr. Clive Shiff.
+This interview provided us with insight about whether the paper-based biosensor is really environmentally-friendly or sustainable.
+Her experiences are outlined here:

+We also conducted interviews with esteemed professors closer to home.
+Dr. Ian Crandall and Dr. Kevin Kain are both assistant professors at U of T with interests in malaria epidemiology, public health, and disease technology.

 <!-- ★ ALERT!